Shikaga/PitchBlackAnalysis/index.md

 Riddick is not without emotion, at least not in Pitch Black.

 He is prone to fits of anger.
 When Johns frees Riddick, he tells Riddick to "remember this moment.
 The way it could have gone and didn't".
 Riddick is visibly annoyed, and lashes out.
-He snatches Johns' rifle from his hand, "Fuck you!", he says threatening Johns', "I wan't you to remember this moment".
+He snatches Johns' rifle from his hand, "Fuck you!", he says threatening Johns, "I want you to remember this moment".

 Riddick should have kept his cool, graciously accepted Johns' phony treaty and waited his time, but instead he tries, unsuccesfully, to restore the balance of power in his favour, posturing that merely earns a grin from Johns.

 He is clearly a troubled individual.
-He talks about his disdain for God, the long time he spent in prison and the fact that his mother supposedly abandoned him at birth.
+His talk about his disdain for God, the long time he spent in prison and the fact that his mother supposedly abandoned him at birth, all point to a character who feels betrayed by life.

+He clearly harbours an emotional separation from the other characters, not being able to empathise with them the way a normal character would.

 Riddick shows variable loyalty the rest of the crew.
 He clearly fancies himself as a stone cold killer, and tries to portray himself as such before the other characters.
-He delight's in their nievete, and laughs at their collective misfortune.
+He delight's in their naiveté, and laughs at their collective misfortune.

 His ire fall's most heavily on Abu, The Holy Man.
 Riddick sees his belief as a weakness.
 "So where the hell's your God now?", he asks mockingly as the sudden rainfall starts to extinguish their last remaining torches.

 But Riddick is not a sadist, or without reason.
 He does try to get the entire crew to safety.
-He defends Jack against Johns, when Johns tries to betray her, and he continues to shepard them through the valley of the shadow of death, almost literally.
+He defends Jack against Johns, when Johns tries to betray her, and he continues to shepard them to safety.

 The scene in which Fry arrives at the ship just in time to prevent Riddick from leaving without them is the climax of the film.
 It is where, we finally see precisely what our two main characters are made of.

 Each of them has made it to safety against incredible odds, and the prospect of going back for the remaining two survivors suddenly seems like an impossible task.

-RIDDICK: "Strong survival instinct, I admire that in a woman"
+RIDDICK: "Strong survival instinct.
+I admire that in a woman"
 FRY: "I promised them, that we would go back with more light"
 RIDDICK: "Did you?
 Hmmm"
-FRY: "What, are you afraid?"
+FRY: "What?
+Are you afraid?"
 RIDDICK: "Me afraid?"
 LAUGHING

-By Riddick is afraid.
-He doesn't think that he can do.
+But Riddick is afraid.
+He doesn't think that he can do it.
 He already abandoned them once, when he decided to leave them at the last mile.
 Riddick is not a villian, he did not string his fellow passengers only to abandon them out of some kind of sadistic game.
 He truly believed he was too weak to save them, and his own survival instinct made him take the pragmatic approach.

 When Fry tries to convince him to save the others, he simply counters with offering to take her with him, knowing it would be suicide, and that Fry is too clever to do otherwise.